Anwesha19-prog/3D-Spheroid-Organoid_Analysis_Image_Analysis/README.md

 ## Suggested next improvements (optional)

-If you’d like, I can help you extend the README and/or the codebase to include:
+Possible extension to the the README and/or the codebase includes:

 - Batch processing of multiple images in a folder
 - Example images + expected output screenshot